merterun/marketing-portfolio/README.md

-# Marketing Portfolio - Mert Ali Erün
+# Digital Marketing Portfolio - Mert Ali Erün

 ## About Me
 I am a dynamic digital marketing professional with a strong foundation in project management and data analytics.
 Over the past five years, I've had the privilege of working across diverse industries, from SaaS and legal tech to gastronomy and e-commerce.
 My experience spans working with global enterprises like Wolters Kluwer and Shimano, as well as innovative startups, giving me a unique perspective on marketing challenges across different scales and sectors.